The ScreenWeaver Blog

 Read Article

-Dark mode technical sketch: translator's workspace with scripts in two languages side by side; thin white lines on black
+Dark mode technical sketch: script showing MacGuffin object in story structure; thin white lines on black

 Craft